 The offensive player needs to keep his hands up at all times, ready to grab for the ball when it rebounds off the boards or rim.
 He also needs to keep his eyes up, searching for the ball.
 Realize that the ball is more likely to rebound back along the direction it was shot, and almost as far back - e.g., a shot from the foul line will likely rebound back towards the foul line and land about two-thirds of the way back to the line.

 Set goals for your team - "10 offensive rebounds this game" - and have them focus on it.
-And prepare them well by having them practice this basketball move during team practices.
+And prepare them well by working this basketball move into team practices on a regular basis.